grnet/snf-image-creator/docs/install.rst

 The first four programs (python2, setuptools, libguestfs and Python Dialog) need to be installed manually by the user.
-In an Ubuntu 12.04 LTS system this can be archived using packages directly provided by the distribution, using the following command:
+In an Ubuntu 12.04 LTS system this can be archived by installing packages provided by the distribution, using the following command:

 .. code-block:: console

    $ apt-get install python-setuptools python-guestfs python-dialog

-The rest of the dependencies will be resolved by setuptools.
+The rest of the dependencies will be automatically resolved by setuptools.

 Python Virtual Environment
 ==========================

-Since snf-image-creator and the rest of it's dependencies won't be installed using packages provided by the distribution it's better to work in an isolated python virtual environment (virtualenv).
+Since snf-image-creator and the rest of it's dependencies won't be installed using packages, it's better to work in an isolated python virtual environment (virtualenv).
 Installing the Virtual Python Environment builder in Ubuntu can be accomplished using the following command:

 .. code-block:: console